facebook/litho/docs/_docs/unit-testing.md

   or Components.
 - `ComponentViewAssert` for assertions against mounted Components.

-Under the hood, these asserts are implemented through these helpers, that are also available in case that more complicated use cases need to be reconstructed:
+Under the hood, these asserts are implemented through the following helpers, that are also available in case that more complicated use cases need to be reconstructed: